Meowmixforme/ShadoTune/README.md

 - Create new instruments by subclassing `Instrument` in `instrument.py`.
 - Customise the visualisation in `frequency_visualizer.py`.

-## Name & Legal Note

-"ShadoTune" is an original name inspired by classic instrumental guitar bands such as The Shadows and Nokie Edwards.
-No known copyright or trademark exists for this name.

 ## Licence

 MIT Licence (see LICENSE file for details).

-## Screenshots

-*Add screenshots here if desired.*